Let's face it: when we plan a solo trip, safety is at the forefront of our concerns and we look for the safest places to travel alone.

 Now, there's a simple and accurate way to assess that safety risk before we travel.

-Determining the safety of a destination isn't an easy task:
+Determining the safety of a destination isn't an easy task for a single woman traveling alone:

-Obviously we'll search for a destination that promises us a safe adventure - safe from pickpockets or crime or terrorism or natural disasters.
+Obviously we'll search for a destination that promises us safe adventure travel or city tourism - safe from pickpockets or crime or terrorism or natural disasters.
 We'll also want it to be female-friendly and respectful, free from the kind of harassment that can turn a trip into a nightmare.
+(And it helps if it's on our bucket list!)

 These sources remain important, but now there's a shortcut: Geosure.